andredesousa/angular-cypress-cucumber/README.md

 The third line, `Scenario: Sunday isn't Friday` is a scenario, which is a concrete example illustrating how the software should behave.
 The last three lines starting with `Given`, `When` and `Then` are the steps of our scenario.
 This is what Cucumber will execute.

-## Project Structure

-All of the app's code goes in a folder named `src`.
-The functional tests are in the `e2e` folder.
-In Angular, everything is organized in modules, and every application have at least one of them, the `app` root module.
-The `app` module is the entry point of the application, and is the module that Angular uses to bootstrap the application.
-The global styles for the project are placed in a `scss` folder under `assets`.
-The `styles.scss` file imports all the partials to apply their styling.

 ## Available npm scripts

 The scripts in [package.json](package.json) file were built with simplicity in mind to automate as much repetitive tasks as possible and help developers focus on what really matters.